xXleowXx/gitlab-charts/doc/troubleshooting/index.md

 To address this, ensure the Kubernetes version is 1.21 or older.
-See [#2852](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2852) for more information regarding NGINX Ingress support for Kubernetes 1.22+.
+See [#2852](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2852) for more information regarding NGINX Ingress support for Kubernetes 1.22 or later.

 ## Increased load on `/api/v4/jobs/requests` endpoint